 A recommendation strategy provides the recommendation data that forms the core content of a recommendation: the details of the set of recommended items.
 To build the recommendation for display on a page or in an application UI, you need to first retrieve the recommendation data from the Frosmo back end and then populate the recommendation element with the data.

-You have two options for retrieving the recommendation data:
+You have two API options for retrieving recommendation data:

-- Frosmo Core fetch function.
-Use this option if you're retrieving the data on a website that has a context setup in place.
-For more information, see the following section.
+- Frosmo Core's fetch function for recommendations.
+Use this option if you're retrieving the data on a website that has a page context setup in place.
+For more information, see Context and Frosmo Core fetch function.

-Recommendations API.
-Use this option if you're retrieving the data in a native mobile application or a server-side application, or on a website without a context setup.
-You must provide the context as part of the API request.
-For more information, see the Recommendations API guide.
+- Recommendations API.
+Use this option if you're retrieving the data in a native mobile application or a server-side application, or on a website without a page context setup.
+You must provide the page context as part of the API request.
+For more information, see Context and the Recommendations API guide.

 If you're using a modification to display the recommendation on a website, you retrieve the recommendation data and create the recommendation element in a template.
 You retrieve and process the data in the template prerenderer.